 How To Fix:

 There is no option except to replace the T&P valve if it goes bad.
-Follow the below steps to change the pressure relief valve on your Rheem water heater.
+Follow the below steps to change the temperature pressure relief valve on your Rheem water heater.

 - Connect a garden hose to the bottom of your water heater and place the other end of the hose to the nearest floor drain.